 In Case of an Incident or Crash

-If you or someone else on a bike is involved in a fall or a collision, check for injuries first—in the case of a serious injury, call 911 immediately.
+If yourself or someone else on a bike is involved in a fall or a collision, check for injuries first—in the case of a serious injury, call 911 immediately.
+If you are subject to abuse, threats, or physical violence, report it to police immediately—call 911.

 What to do next